remipichon/voc/Manual-Config-Runner.md

 ### Several remote Docker
 So far not supported out of the box:
-* copy _Dockerfile-node-remote-docker_ and adapt 'remoteDockerClientCert/*.pem'
+* copy _Dockerfile.runner-app-remote_ and adapt 'remoteDockerClientCert/*.pem'
 * in _docker-compose.remote.yml_ copy _node_remote_docker_ and adapt 'context' and 'image' name.
 * add another runner using that image OR specify which remote image to use in .gitlab-ci.yml